Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 #### Infinities.

 ###### Approaching Infinity
-###### * If we move away from the idea of 'Inifinity' being an etheral aspect.
+###### If we move away from the idea of 'Inifinity' being an etheral aspect.
 And instead understand it as an attribute of something.
 We can begin to use infinitie, as a 'calculation complex'.
-The attributues created within 'Inifinities XLS' are functions of 'Negative and Positive' Integers.
+The attributues created within 'Inifinities XLS' are functions of 'Negative and Positive' integers.
 Which are determined through the Nucleotide constants, we can then assign the formulation to Lambda based equations.

 ---